canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

     checks:
       checkmyvar:
         varops: [[$myvar], [gt, $limit], [lt, 100]]
-    conclusions:

 Cache keys:

-* name: name of the variable used as input
+* input_ref: name of the variable used as input
+* input_value: value of the variable used as input
 * ops: str representation of ops list
-* value: value of the variable used as input